Ashton Kutcher Says Ellen DeGeneres Has Shamed His 2-Year-Old Son

 "He never puts him down,” DeGeneres tells the audience.
 "He’s always on his back!”

-It turns out, The Ranch actor has felt some parenting pressure from his famous neighbor that has affected the family’s routine.
+It turns out, The Ranch star has felt some parenting pressure from his famous neighbor that has affected the family’s routine.

 "I now have a complex about this, because I have one of those hiking backpack things, so I put him in the hiker to go down to the beach so we can actually go down the beach, otherwise it’s a whole wrangling session with the kid,” Kutcher explains.
 "And then you came out and you were like, ‘Oh, does he walk?’
 And I’m like, ‘Yes!
 He walks!’"